codefellows-seattle-javascript-401d12/07-vanilla-http-server/lab-steven/README.md

 #Basic GET and POST server
 ###HTTP server practice for lab 7, 401 JavaScript

 This is a simple module that will allow a user to practice sending GET and POST requests through the terminal using HTTPIE.
-You can install HTTPIE by running `brew install httpie` on a MAC or `sudo apt install httpie`.
+You can install HTTPIE by running `brew install httpie` on a MAC or `sudo apt install httpie` on Linux.

 In order to use this Node app, clone down the repository, then navigate to its directory and run `npm i`.
 Once that's complete, run `node server.js`.
 You should see a confirmation message of 'Server running on port <port#>'.